 2. Review Your Spending and Income

-After you have taken the time to track your income and your expenses, it’s time to review how your money is moving through your personal economy.
+After you have taken the time to track your income and your expenses, it’s time to review how your money is moving through your bank account.
 Look at the categories where you are spending the most.
-Recognize that you might be spending more than you earn each month.
-This will help you identify areas of concern before you make your budget, as well as help you realistically allocate where your money should go each month.
-If you are spending more than you earn, a review will help you see where you need to cut back as you make a budget.
+You might be surprised to see where a lot of your money is going.

 3. Identify Your Needs and Financial Goals

 Next, you need to determine what your needs are.
 These are items that you can’t live without (a new TV doesn’t fall into the “needs” category).
 You should make sure that your budget first covers items like food, shelter, and clothing, as well as transportation to work.

 Also, recognize your obligations and bills.
 Make sure debt payments are made, as well as utility payments and other important obligations.
 You should also designate some financial goals.

 If you want to build your emergency fund or save more for retirement, it is important that you incorporate these things into your budget.

 Each person will have a different set of financial goals depending on their financial situation and their desires.

 Figure out what you want to do with your money so that you can incorporate these items into your plan.
 You will be more likely to stick with a budget that helps you reach your financial goals.

 When creating a budget, it becomes obvious that you need to make choices.
 Before you budget for wants like entertainment, you need to make sure that needs and financial goals are covered.